Centennial Park (Sydney)

 The park is open from 6:30am to 5:30pm during the winter months, 6am to 6pm in spring and 6am to 8pm in summer.

+History

+Centennial Park was originally a part of Sydney Common, as were Moore Park and Queens Park..
+In particular, parts of the Lachlan Swamps in Sydney Common were converted into recreation grounds, and later renamed to Centennial Park.

+At its opening, Centennial Park was also dubbed the "People's Park".

 Cinema

 Outdoor film exhibitor, Moonlight Cinema, holds a licence to operate an outdoor cinema experience within the park; offering hot food, beverages, film festivals, and many other activities during summer months annually.